plotdb/konfig/README.md

  - `autotab`: true to use meta object field key as tab name by default. default false
  - `meta`: meta object. see spec for more information.
  - `tab`: tab object. see spec for more information.
- - `mgr`: block manager for retrieving blocks
+ - `manager`: block manager for retrieving blocks
-   - use default mgr if omitted, which always throw an Error except for blocks available in bundle.
+   - use default manager if omitted, which always throw an Error except for blocks available in bundle.
  - `typemap(name)`: converter from widget name to `@plotdb/block` definition.
 For widget customization.
    - `name`: a widget name, such as `number`, `color`, etc.
    - return value: should be an object for block definition such as `{name: 'number', version: '0.0.1'}`